homeserverhq/hshq/README.md

 wget -q4 -O hshq/data/lib/hshqlib.sh https://raw.githubusercontent.com/homeserverhq/hshq/main/hshqlib.sh
 bash hshq.sh
 ```

+## Setup a Demo
+#### See https://wiki.homeserverhq.com/en/tutorials/setup-demo for instructions on how to setup a demo environment.

 ## Comparison of Features

 For a more in-depth analysis of the differences, see the subsequent discussions following this comparison table.